aish1910/PassportProcessingSystem/README.md

 Two solutions are proposed to solve the above problem.

-<h3>Approach 1(Round Robin):</h3>
+<h3>APPROACH 1(Round Robin):</h3>
- Since the question does not state to compute the minimum/ideal time to process all applications but just average/total time, we use a round  robin approach.
+ Since the question does not state to compute the <b>minimum/ideal time</b> to process all applications but just <b>average total time</b>, we use a <b>round  robin</b> approach.
 Here, the persons arriving are arranged in a round-robin fashion.
-For eg, when the first 20 persons arrive at 9.00 am, they are arranged as follows:(taking only the first 6 persons for the purpose of this example.
+For eg, when the first 20 persons arrive at 9.00 am, they are arranged as follows:(taking only the arrangement of the first 6 persons below for the purpose of this example.)

  * Candidate 1 -> Counter 1
  * Candidate 2 -> Counter 2